Bad Manners: Break-up and reformation

 After Bad Manners disbanded for a brief spell after their deal with Portrait Records ended, Buster Bloodvessel formed a new outfit called Buster's Allstars in 1987, which enabled him and a few of his friends to continue performing in and around London.
 The capital's venues were often packed to capacity and this prompted the then 20 stone vocalist to reform Bad Manners with his fellow original members Louis Alphonso, Martin Stewart, Winston Bazoomies and Chris Kane.
 During 1988, the revamped Bad Manners band line-up started to play a number of shows at universities and at scooter rallies and they licensed the name and logo of Blue Beat Records, setting up office inside a 50 ft barge called the Blood Vessel in the back garden of Buster Bloodvessel's former home in London.

 After Blue Beat became defunct in 1990, Bad Manners were without a recording contract, but continued to tour.
 In 1992, they signed a deal with Pork Pie Records and Fat Sound was released in Europe.
 The album was originally intended to be released in the UK on Blue Beat.

 In 1996, Buster Bloodvessel moved to Margate and opened a hotel on the seafront called Fatty Towers, which catered for people with huge appetites.
 While living in Margate, he was a regular spectator at Margate F.C., and Bad Manners sponsored the club for one season.
 Fatty Towers closed in 1998 and did not re-open despite a facelift.
 After its closure, Buster Bloodvessel moved back to London.

 After five years without releasing any new material, Bad Manners issued their Heavy Petting album in 1997.
 Six years later, Buster set up another record label and the band released Stupidity on Bad Records in 2003.

-Bad Manners appeared on Never Mind the Buzzcocks in the 2004 Christmas Special, performing festive songs to Phill Jupitus' team.
-(Jupitus is a fan of the band, and Buster Bloodvessel had appeared as a panellist on the show earlier that year.)
+In 2004, Bad Manners appeared on Never Mind the Buzzcocks in the Christmas Special, performing festive songs to the contestants which included Phill Jupitus and Noddy Holder (Jupitus is a fan of the band, and Buster Bloodvessel had appeared as a panellist on the show earlier that year).

 Buster Bloodvessel is the only original member to remain in Bad Manners, but the harmonica player, Winston Bazoomies, was an 'honorary member' of the band.
 Bazoomies had a Facebook fanpage set up in his honour and lived in North London.